morningstarxcdcode/AI-ML-For-Beginners-And-Beyond/0-intro/README.md

 You can build:

-- Spam filters
+- Spam filters.
-- Face recognition
+- Face recognition.
-- Fraud detectors
+- Fraud detectors.
-- Deepfakes & AI voice
+- Deepfakes & AI voice.

+---

+## 🌟 Why Learn AI/ML?

+AI/ML is transforming industries like healthcare, finance, and entertainment.
+By learning these skills, you can:

+- Automate repetitive tasks.
+- Make data-driven decisions.
+- Build innovative solutions for real-world problems.

+---